madysondesigns/dotfiles-redux/README.md

 Files that live in the home folder:
 - `.bash_profile`: master dotfile that sources in all other files
-- `.work_profile`: work-specific vars and config
+- `.local_profile`: local vars and config (e.g. work machine)
-- `.local/` folder: config for this machine: secure stuff, vars for dev & dropbox folders, etc.

-Files that get symlinked into the master dotfile:
+Files that live in this repo and get symlinked into home:
 - `.sdubs_profile`: all my config: aliases, prefs, etc.
 - `.bash_prompt`: terminal colors & settings
 - `.githelpers`: git-specific scripts